GLOBAL MARKETS-Stocks up on U.S. bank hopes, dollar and yields slip

 "Bond markets continue to retrace from the yield highs set in the middle of last month," RBC Capital markets rates strategists wrote in a note to clients on Friday.

-"The latest move (is) seen as a typical 'buy-the-rumour-sell-the-fact' reaction as Donald Trump's pre-inauguration press conference proved to be a disappointment in terms of forthcoming growth-boosting policies," they said.
+"The latest move (is) seen as a typical 'buy-the-rumor-sell-the-fact' reaction as Donald Trump's pre-inauguration press conference proved to be a disappointment in terms of forthcoming growth boosting policies," they said.

+The overnight rise in crude oil prices, bolstered by the weaker dollar as well as news that Saudi Arabia has cut oil output to its lowest in almost two years and plans further reductions, fizzled out in early European trading.